Jim-Lin/dark-classifier/README.md

 # dark-classifier
-this is a face classifier which implement by aligned face with openface and retrain model with tensorflow. finally, you can use model to classify face.
+this is a face classifier which implements by aligned face with openface and retrain model with tensorflow. finally, you can use the model to classify face.

 ## Structure
 ![structure](structure.png?raw=true)